 If you do not submit a formal assessment you will receive a fail for the piece of work, which may make it difficult to pass the year.

 If you do not pass a module, you will be offered the chance to resit assessments during the summer, but the maximum mark awarded will be capped at the pass mark.

 Find out more about credits and marks towards your degree.

 Health or personal issues

 If you’ve suffered from illness or have experienced personal issues that have caused you to submit work late or miss exams, we may take this into consideration when marking your work.

 Find out about claiming for exceptional circumstances.

-You can also speak to staff in the Student Life Centre, who can advise you on submitting an exceptional circumstances claim and identify any additional support needs.
+You can also speak to staff in the Student Centre, who can advise you on submitting an exceptional circumstances claim and identify any additional support needs.

 You can also see help, support and advice for your health and wellbeing.